beubax/Wheat_Detection_Using_Faster_R-CNN/README.md

 ## Why We Decided To Use Faster R-CNN

 The first couple of days was spent researching the different available algorithms for object detection and picking the one best suited for our problem statement.
-RCNNs aren’t built for speed but rather excel at accuracy.
+R-CNNs aren’t built for speed but rather excel at accuracy.
 The competition required accurate detection of wheat heads in images, so speed wasn’t of the essence here.

-The algorithm designed for Faster RCNN (F-CNN) went through several revisions before it became the model it is today.
-From the inception of the first model—the RCNN network—that proposed the idea of region-based localization through the Selective Search algorithm to the development of the Fast RCNN model that improved the speed and accuracy of the RCNN network, the Faster RCNN model is the finely tuned network of its predecessors.
+The algorithm designed for Faster R-CNN (FRCNN) went through several revisions before it became the model it is today.
+From the inception of the first model—the R-CNN network—that proposed the idea of region-based localization through the Selective Search algorithm to the development of the Fast R-CNN model that improved the speed and accuracy of the R-CNN network, the Faster R-CNN model is the finely tuned network of its predecessors.
 The model uses a Region Proposal Network to improve on the Selective Search algorithm among several other modifications.

-[This article]( https://tryolabs.com/blog/2018/01/18/faster-r-cnn-down-the-rabbit-hole-of-modern-object-detection/) provides a very detailed explanation of the exact working of the algorithm.
+[This article]( https://tryolabs.com/blog/2018/01/18/faster-r-cnn-down-the-rabbit-hole-of-modern-object-detection/) provides an excellent explanation of the exact working of the algorithm.

-The ability to detect tiny objects in images was key to detecting wheat heads in the dataset, so Faster RCNN was our go-to model.
+The ability to detect tiny objects in images was key to detecting wheat heads in the dataset, so Faster R-CNN was our go-to model.

 ## Training of Faster R-CNN Using Pytorch

 The dataset was provided by the competition owners and consisted of ~3400 images of wheat crops taken in different locations around the world.
 They were labelled and coordinates of the bounding boxes were provided in a CSV file.
-We tried and tested many different implementations of Faster using Keras and Tensorflow, but all of them were either outdated or throwing incomprehensible errors.
+We tried and tested many different implementations of FRCNN using Keras and Tensorflow, but all of them were either outdated or throwing incomprehensible errors.
 Pytorch came to the rescue and our code was largely derived from this notebook [Pytorch Faster-R-CNN with ResNet152 backbone](https://www.kaggle.com/maherdeebcv/pytorch-faster-r-cnn-with-resnet152-backbone)

 ## Experimenting With Different Backbones On Faster R-CNN

-One of the advantages of using a model like F-CNN is the flexibility to use different backbones.
-While F-CNN is said to do a better job in locating small objects compared to models such as YOLOv3, the ability to modify its backbone opens a whirlwind of possibilities.
-With this in mind, we set out to experiment with every single backbone that managed to run within Kaggle’s free GPU limits.
+One of the advantages of using a model like FRCNN is the flexibility to use different backbones.
+FRCNN is said to do a better job in locating small objects compared to models such as YOLOv3 and the ability to modify its backbone opens a whirlwind of possibilities.
+With this in mind, we set out to experiment with every single backbone that managed to run within Kaggle’s free GPU limits!

-As mentioned in the post, to modify the backbone for models that do not store feature extraction as a variable, the following code will have to be used:
+As mentioned in this [link] (https://www.kaggle.com/c/global-wheat-detection/discussion/150972), to modify the backbone for models that do not store feature extraction as a variable, the following code will have to be used:
 ```shell
 class NewNet(NewNet):
     def __init__(self, blocks_args=None, global_params=None):